int128/comment-action/README.md

             :while_check_mark: The resource has been created
 ```

-To append the issue body if it exists,
+To append the comment if it exists,

 ```yaml
 jobs: